Better Living Research Hub

 I just wanted to say that I attended the Claire Heirons' talk a few weeks ago and I really enjoyed it.
 I thought she was an excellent speaker, and I found the content of the evening very interesting.
 It was great to have the Q&A session at the end, to discuss ways her knowledge and experience could help us spark ideas for changing the fashion industry, little by little.
 Overall I thought it was a great session.
 Thank you.

-skin2: Exploring the Seam between our First and Second Skin 25 April 2018
+skin2: This event explored the Seam between our First and Second Skin, 25 April 2018

 To explore the themes covered at the first skin symposium, take a look at our video series on YouTube.